Guided walk: the archaeology of Dyrham Park

 Guided parkland walks

-An expert volunteer guide will lead you around the 270 acres of parkland to learn more about the site's history, archaeology, management and significance.
+A volunteer guide will lead you around the 270 acres of parkland to learn more about the site's deer herd, history, archaeology, management and significance.
 At 10.30am and 1.30pm on selected days.